Developer-DAO/academy/README.md

-## Developer DAO - School of Code
+## Developer DAO Academy

-&quot;School of Code&quot; is an open-source education platform created by the Developer DAO.
+&quot;Developer DAO Academy&quot; is an open-source education platform created by the Developer DAO.

 ## How do I get started?